 Once you click on the Add.., a new window called Add Filter will be opened, and it contains a list of all the Columns available in the Tables.

-Data Source Filters on Measures
+Tableau Data Source Filters on Measures

-For the demonstration purpose, we are leaving the maximum value as it is, and changed the minimum value to 2,471.
-I suggest you to refer Tableau Filters on Measures article to understand each and every property present in the following window.
+For the demonstration purpose, we are leaving the maximum value as it is and changing the minimum value to 2,471.
+I suggest you refer to the Measures article to understand each property present in the following window.

 Remove Data Source Filters in Tableau

-- Go to the Data Source section, and click on the Edit hyperlink.
+- Go to the Data Source section, and click on the Edit Hyperlink.

-Data Source Filters on Dimensions
+Tableau Data Source Filters on Dimensions

 Please select the Dimension field from the list of available fields or Columns.
 From the screenshot below, you can observe that we are choosing the Gender Dimension as our field.

 Once you select the Dimension field (i.e., Gender), a new window will be opened, as shown below.
 Here, we select M, meaning the data source will extract the records whose gender is Male.
 I suggest you refer to the Filters on Dimensions article to understand the properties in the following window.

 Drag and Drop the English Occupation, gender present in the Dimension Region to Rows Shelf, and Sales Amount Measures region to Columns Shelf.
 By default, the tableau will generate the Bar Chart.
 As you can see, our report displays the Male fields because we applied to the Female Gender.